Bombay Dost: Publications and content

 The major competition at the time of its relaunch was widespread communication through the use of the digital platform.
 It is mostly available in form of hard copy only due to the belief that there are thousands of people who do not have access to digital media which deprives them of knowledge if available online only.
 Until it shut down, the magazine was available in two languages Hindi and English but after its relaunch it was restricted to the English language.
 It was originally distributed as an annually or bi-annually magazine.
 Until 2002, the newsletter was originally available through roadside vendors wrapped in brown paper.
 But after its relaunch the magazine was also available in various bookstores as to cover a larger group of people.
 Apart from Indian people, Row Kavi has also received letters from people of Tajikistan, Afghanistan, Dubai and Iran.
 In earlier years of the magazine, editors received around 3,000 letters weekly through 'Khush Khat' or 'Happy letters’ a platform where readers exchange their correspondence.
 There were also demand of magazine from various Asian countries like Pakistan, Central Asian Republic and some more.

 Publisher: Humsafar Trust

-The Humsafar Trust has its origin from the magazine Bombay Dost.
-It was set by the editors of the magazine in the year 1990 as a non-profit organization.
+The Humsafar Trust was founded as a non-profit organization in 1990 by the editors of Bombay Dost.
 It is India's oldest gay organization working with the Government of India.
 Ashok Row Kavi is the Chairperson and Vivek Anand is the CEO along with Suhail Abbasi and Sridhar Rangayan as the co-founder of the organization.
 Started just as a Bombay-based organization, Humsafar Trust today works in around 29 cities and promotes different community initiatives in the country.
-The major objective of it is to provide health care and support services, to work towards the sexual gender issues and human rights of the LGBTQ community.
+Its major objective is to provide health care and support services, to work towards the sexual and gender issues and human rights of the LGBTQ community.
 It offered face-to-face counselling services to the community to know the root causes of such stereotypes.